ibm-cloud-docs/devsecops/devsecops-inferred-pipeline-configuration.md

 {: #devsecops-inferred-pipeline-configuration}

-After adding your own application or micro-service to the DevSecOps CI toolchain, you can use the Inferred DevSecOps Pipeline Configuration feature to get started quickly.
+Once you've added your own application or micro-service to the DevSecOps CI toolchain, you can use the Inferred DevSecOps Pipeline Configuration feature to get started quickly.
 This feature:

 -  Infers the content of the `.pipeline-config.yaml`  DevSecOps pipeline configuration file for you
--  Identifies the scripts needed to build, test, and deploy your code
+-  Identifies the scripts that are needed to build, test, and deploy your code
 -  Provides the code for these scripts, so you can focus on your application

-By using this feature, you can easily onboard your micro-service(s) or application(s) to DevSecOps pipelines and streamline your DevSecOps adoption.
+By using this feature, you can easily onboard your micro-services or applications to DevSecOps pipelines and streamline your DevSecOps adoption.
 {: shortdesc}

-No additional configuration is required, as the Inferred DevSecOps Pipeline Configuration is already included in the DevSecOps.
+No additional steps are necessary to configure the Inferred DevSecOps Pipeline Configuration, as it's already integrated into the DevSecOps.
 {: note}

 ## Prerequisites